 We rebel against the gods not because we are monsters, but because they are.

-In addition to seeking socially engaged works of literature, Xi Draconis Books wishes to create a more democratic publication space.
+Again, though the books we publish are not necessarily anarchist, anarchism does inform our strategy as a press.
+First, we endorse the creation of a more democratic publication space.
 Currently, large publication houses and distributors hold sway over most of that literature to which the public has access.
 This is to the detriment of literature and to new authors attempting to find an outlet for their voices.
 Nor are such houses and distributors even necessary in the digital age.
 A simple list of links to publishers and authors, offered in a conspicuous place, would enable anyone to find any kind of book she wanted to read.